aashnajc1/aashnajc1/README.md

  ### Hi there, 🙋‍♀️ I'm Aashna

 ### **⛓️ About me:**
-I am Aashna J Chandrashekhar currently pursuing B.Tech in Computer Science Engineering with specilization in Big Data Analytics in SRM University Kattankulathur, Chennai, India.
+I am Aashna J Chandrashekhar currently pursuing B.Tech in Computer Science Engineering with specialization in Big Data Analytics in SRM University Kattankulathur, Chennai, India.

 I aspire to become a data analyst.